commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 few other goals in the community right now, such as:

 * Offline access to the package database, for situations where downloading from Hackage/an S3 mirror are impossible
+* Efficient incremental synchronization of the package database (aka `cabal update`)
 * Have some kind of versioning of the package database, to say things like "this is built on top of Hackage version X"

 There are certainly other goals that people have in mind, and it would be great